Also known as:

 Required registration and licensing

-To work as a vehicle body builder in Western Australia, you will need to acquire a Motor Vehicle Repairer's Certificate, or work under the supervision of someone who holds a current certificate.
-A National Police Certificate is required to gain a Motor Vehicle Repairer's Certificate.
-The certificate is available from the Commissioner of Consumer Protection at the Department of Mines, Industry Regulation and Safety.
+To work as a vehicle body builder in Western Australia, you will need to obtain a Motor Vehicle Repairer's Certificate from the Department of Mines, Industry Regulation and Safety or work under the supervision of someone who holds a current certificate.
+An Australian Police Certificate is required to gain a Motor Vehicle Repairer's Certificate.